 To answer the most important question: it currently works well (as far as I know) on Mate desktop, Gnome, Budgie or light wm like awesome or i3 by relying on nitrogen to set the wallpaper.
 You can also indicate a shared place on your system to let LightDM or any other login manager access the current wallpaper and bring some continuity to your desktop experience.
 See the Archlinux documentation on LightDM to have insight of where to put the shared wallpaper.

-The source code is hosted on own server, but mirrors exist on github or Framagit (a gitlab instance hosted by a well known french free software advocacy association), if you already have an account there.
+The source code is hosted on my own server, but mirrors exist on github or Framagit (a gitlab instance hosted by a well known french free software advocacy association), if you already have an account there.
 I'm open to contributons, thus don't hesitate.
 If you are an Archlinux user and want to test it, I've already pushed an AUR package.

 Chwall can be translated to your language too!
 I use my own weblate instance to translate it, thus again don't hesitate to register there to help me release chwall in various languages (for now, only french and english are supported).
 Thank you in advance for your help!